billbuchanan/appliedcrypto/unit03_hashing/lab/README.md

 ### H.1
 Create the hash for the word “hello” for the different methods (you only have to give the first six hex characters for the hash):

-Also note the number hex characters that the hashed value uses:

 MD5: